jitendrakumawat06/jitendrakumawat06/README.md

 ---

 ## 🚀 About Me
-- 🌱 I’m currently learning **Web Development** through a 15-day Summer Training at my college.
+- 🌱 I have completed a 15-day Summer Training in Web Development at my college.
 - 🧠 I love to explore new technologies and improve my coding & design skills.
 - 🎮 In my free time, I create **3D scenes and animations in Blender**.